Chip Fletcher: Adaptation to sea level rise

 Fletcher is an advocate for various methods of adaptation to sea level rise, which he describes as "an unsolvable problem that needs to be managed so we can decrease the amount of loss and suffering and damage that we experience".
 He has critiqued seawalls for their contribution to beach erosion, and advocated for an "exit strategy" in which coastal homeowners would be incentivized to move inland rather than attempting to maintain their coastal properties.
 He has additionally noted that the effect of climate change on the Pacific Islands is drastically larger than their historical contribution to climate change, and stated that the "major industrial nations responsible for global warming have a debt to the Pacific islands to assist with the adaptation that is necessary to survive this challenge".

 Accolades

 Fletcher is a Geological Society of America Fellow.
 In 2010, Fletcher was awarded the Environmental Merit Award in Hawaii by the United States Environmental Protection Agency.
 The award recognized Fletcher's work with the Center for Island Climate Adaptation and Policy at the University of Hawaiʻi, and the EPA stated that "Dr. Chip Fletcher not only studies island climate adaptation and policy issues, but he also excels at communicating his findings to policy makers and the public".
+He received the Community Service Award from ThinkTech Hawaii in 2019 for his efforts to communicate the societal impacts of climate change.
+In 2023, he was presented the 2023 Climate Adaptation Leadership Award for Natural Resources alongside Assistant Professor Haunani Kane for their work in reducing climate-related threats and promoting adaptation strategies.